Reconnect, then Reinvent

-At the present rate of change, organizations can go from peak to trough in a matter of months.
+At the present rate of change, organisations can go from peak to trough in a matter of months.
 To prevent downturns from becoming a death spiral, making tough decisions to initiate change often becomes critical.

 Starbucks started as a small Seattle coffee store, which under the leadership of Howard Schultz became a global business with more than $10 billion in annual sales and 200,000 employees.
 Yet in the early 2000s, with Schultz having stepped down as CEO and faced with a significant downturn in the US economy, Starbucks was hit with slumping sales and quality control issues.
 As consumers cut back on $4 lattes, Starbucks had to lay off thousands of staff and close about 600 stores.

 Since Schultz’s return to take on the reins of the company in 2008, Starbucks has experienced a turnaround and become one of the success stories of the recession.
-I read with interest Bobbie Gossage’s interview with Howard Schultz, published in 16th June 2011 edition of “The Deal” (the business magazine of The Australian newspaper) and Gil Schwart’z article in Men’s Health on “CEO Business Tips: Howard Schultz”
+I read with interest Bobbie Gossage’s interview with Howard Schultz, published in 16th June 2011 edition of “The Deal” (the business magazine of The Australian newspaper) and Gil Schwart’z article in Men’s Health on “CEO Business Tips: Howard Schultz.”

 Key messages I picked up that are useful for managing effective transformations are summarized here.